syncfusion-content/winui-docs/winui/Cartesian-Charts/Axis/Axisline.md

 ---
 layout: post
 title: Axis line in WinUI Cartesian Chart control | Syncfusion
-description: Learn here all about the chart axis line of Syncfusion WinUI Cartesian Chart(SfCartesianChart) control.
+description: Learn here all about the chart axis line and its customization in Syncfusion WinUI Cartesian Chart(SfCartesianChart) control.
 platform: WinUI
 control: SfCartesianChart
 documentation: ug
 ---

-# Axis Line in WinUI Cartesian Chart
+# Axis line in WinUI Cartesian Chart

-## Line Style
+## Axis line customization

-Cartesian chart axis provides support to customize the style of the axis line by defining the [AxisLineStyle]() property as shown in the below code snippet.
+Cartesian chart axis provides support to customize the style of axis line by defining the [AxisLineStyle]() property as shown in the below code snippet.

 {% tabs %}